NerdNu/EasyRider/README.md

    ridden until rehydrated by right clicking on them with a water bucket.
  * The full dehydration distance and rehydration value of a water bucket are configurable.
+ * Skeletal and undead horses that are not ridden or interacted with by their owner for a long time (configurable, default 14 days) may be considered abandoned and are then untamed and can be tamed or killed by another player, or killed by the environment.
+Naming the horse with a nametag, training it to level 2 or more in speed or jump, or feeding it 72 or more gold nuggets worth of golden food will exempt a horse from abandonment.
  * Choice of horse database implementation, as long as you choose YAML.
 The Sqlite Ebeans implementation and the combined (YAML + Sqlite) implementation have been dropped due to Ebeans not working as expected and the API being